FakeScope: Large Multimodal Expert Model for Transparent AI-Generated Image Forensics: FakeInstruct: Multimodal Forensic Instruction Dataset

-We herein present a brief analysis of the FakeInstruct dataset.
-In total, about \textbf{2000K} visual instructions are included in the FakeInstruct dataset.
-As shown in Fig.~\ref{fig:fakeinstruct}(e), quantitatively, the image content type and instruction type are well-balanced.
+Finally, about \textbf{2M} visual instructions are included in the FakeInstruct dataset.
+As shown in Fig.~\ref{fig:fakeinstruct}(e), the image content type and instruction type are quantitatively well-balanced.
 Qualitatively, Fig.~\ref{fig:fakeinstruct}(c) shows decent diversity and information consistency across instructions.